 Asus Laptops vs. Samsung Laptops: The Display Comparison

 Asus generally uses OLED display technology in its laptops, which makes it a more popular choice among other brands.
-For those wishing to buy a laptop for home use, I would recommend Zenbook S 13.
+For those wishing to buy a laptop for home use, we would recommend Zenbook S 13.
 It offers a 13.3-inches display with 2880 x 1800 resolution and a 16:10 aspect ratio.
 For work purposes, ExpertBook B1 would be the right choice, considering it has a near frameless 14-inches NanoEdge display with three-sided super slim bezels that allow an 84% screen-to-body ratio.
 The creators can choose ProArt Studiobook Pro 16.
 It features a 16-inches 4K display that offers 3840 x 2400 resolution and a 16:10 aspect ratio.

 Samsung generally uses AMOLED displays on its laptops.
 If you want a laptop with a decent screen, you can go with Galaxy Book2 Pro 360.
 It has a 13.3-inches FHD AMOLED display with a touch screen panel and a resolution of 1920 x 1080.
 If you are a fan of bigger screens, Galaxy Book2 Pro 360 (15.6”) would be the right choice with its FHD AMOLED display and 1920 x 1080 resolution.
 Lastly, people looking for a middle ground can go with Galaxy Book Go, which has a 14-inches FHD LED anti-glare display with a resolution of 1920 x 1080.